-- (1) Minimum payments have not been reduced by minimum sublease rental income of \$0.7 million due in the future under noncancelable subleases.
-Note 10 of our unaudited condensed consolidated financial statements provides further detail on operating lease obligations and obligations under non-cancellable service contracts. - (2) Represents principal payments on our senior secured term loan facilities.
-See Note 8 of our unaudited condensed consolidated financial statements for further detail. - (3) Represents commitment fees for unused borrowings on our senior secured revolving line of credit facility.
-See Note 8 of our unaudited condensed consolidated financial statements for further detail. - (4) Our senior secured term loan facilities bear interest at floating rates.
-Variable interest payments are shown assuming the applicable LIBOR rates at September 30, 2010 remain unchanged.
-See Note 8 of our unaudited condensed consolidated financial statements for further detail. - (5) Represents fixed interest payments net of variable interest received on our interest rate swap agreements.
-See Note 9 of our unaudited condensed consolidated financial statements for further detail.
+- (1) Minimum payments have not been reduced by minimum sublease rental income of \$0.5 million due in the future under noncancelable subleases.
+Note 10 of our unaudited condensed consolidated financial statements provides further detail on operating lease obligations and obligations under non-cancelable service contracts. - (2) Notes 8 and 9 of our unaudited condensed consolidated financial statements provide further detail on these debt obligations. - (3) Our senior secured credit facilities bear interest at floating rates.
+Of the \$817.1 million outstanding at March 31, 2010, we have hedged the variable rate cash flows using interest rate swaps of \$400.0 million of principal (see Notes 8 and 9 of our unaudited condensed consolidated financial statements for the three months ended March 31, 2010).
+Variable interest payments are shown for the unhedged (\$417.1 million) portion of the senior secured credit facilities assuming the three-month LIBOR at March 31, 2010 remains unchanged (see Note 8 of our unaudited condensed consolidated financial statements for more information).

-As of September 30, 2010, we reflect a liability for unrecognized tax benefits of \$22.9 million, which we have included in income taxes payable in the unaudited condensed consolidated statements of financial condition.
+As of March 31, 2010, we reflect a liability for unrecognized tax benefits of \$22.5 million, which we have included in income taxes payable on the unaudited condensed consolidated statements of financial condition.
 This amount has been excluded from the contractual obligations table because we are unable to reasonably predict the ultimate amount or timing of future tax payments.